redhat-cip/software-factory/README.md

 The role includes redmine and an apache web server.
 The initial database configuration is not done during image creation;
 the database connection and schema creation will be done by puppet after the VM has booted. cloud-init is used to set the IP address of the database host and to trigger puppet to finish the configuration.

-### MySQL

-This is a base role for a MySQL database server.
-After booting the VM cloud-init is used to create two databases and users for Gerrit and Redmine.

 Next steps